bramstein/markup/src/writing/extracting-object-values.md

-# Extracting values from JavaScript objects
+## Extracting values from JavaScript objects

-## Introduction

 The JUnify unification library allows you to extract values from JavaScript objects, for example JSON data structures.
 The variable syntax is however a bit cumbersome when all you want it to extract properties from objects, because it requires you to repeat the property name twice (e.g. `{title: $('title')}` .)
 The syntax would be simpler if we could just indicate that we'd like a property extracted, for example `{title: _}` .
 We will use the `visit_pattern` method from the JUnify library to implement a simple object extraction module.